Othonna intermedia

 Othonna intermedia is a species of plant from South Africa.

 Description

 This tuberous geophyte has no stem or a short stem.
 It grows to be up to 150 cm tall with a woolly crown.
 The leaves are concerntrated at the base of the plant.
 Up to three leafy bracts are found around the flower stems.
 The flowers are yellow.

 Distribution and habitat

 This plant is known from the Northern Cape and Western Cape of South Africa.
 It has an area of occurrence of 6914 km2, in which it is found at 15-20 locations.
 It is common on quartz patches in the Knersvlakte.

 Conservation

 This species is considered to be near threatened by the South African National Biodiversity Institute.
-It is declining due to urbanisation, agriculture and mining it its habitat.
+It is declining due to urbanisation, agriculture and mining in its habitat.